snwh/faba-icon-theme/README.md

 If you find any bugs or issues with Faba or if you have a question, you can visit Faba's issue tracker on [GitHub](https://github.com/moka-project/faba-icon-theme/issues).

-If you're feeling awesome, you may add icons I've missed or that you would like using this [form](http://mokaproject.com/requests) or contribute a [donation](http://www.mokaproject.com/#donate/ "Donate"). :)
+If you're feeling awesome, you may add icons I've missed or that you would like using this [form](http://mokaproject.com/requests) or contribute a [donation](http://www.mokaproject.com/donate/ "Donate") to the project. :)

 ###Getting Faba